ologio/co3/README.md

 that connect to database components, and can be automatically collected for coordinated database insertion.

-`co3` attempts to provide a general interface for interacting with a storage media (e.g., database, pickled objects, VSS framework, in-memory key-value stores, etc).
+`co3` attempts to provide a general interface for interacting with storage media (e.g., databases, pickled objects, VSS framework, in-memory key-value stores, etc).
 The following top-level classes capture the bulk of the operational model:

 - **Database**: reference to a storage medium, with an `Accessor` for accessing data,